bioxsd/bioxsd/release1.0/README.md

 ## BioXSD 1.0

-This is the folder with the first major stable production release of BioXSD (*i.e.* major version 1.0, minor version 1.0.0).
+This is the folder with the first minor patch of the first major stable production release of BioXSD (*i.e.* major version 1.0, minor version 1.0.1).

 Added to GitHub for eventual "archaeological" purposes.